browserengineering/book/book/embeds.md

 href="/examples/example15-img.html">this example page</a> correctly.

 ::: {.further}
-I discussed preserving aspect ratio for a loaded image, but what about before it loads?
-In our toy browser, images are loaded synchronously during `load`, but real browsers don't do that because it would slow down page load accordingly.
-So what should a browser render if the image hasn't loaded?
-It doesn't have the image intrinsic sizing, so it has to use other available information such as `width` and `height` to size it (and also style it---see the corresponding exercise at the end of the chapter).

-This is another reason why the inferred aspect ratio feature I implemented in this section is important, because in cases where the size of an image depends on [responsive design][resp-design] parameters, it's important to preserve the aspect ratio accordingly.
-Otherwise the page layout will look bad and cause [layout shift][cls] when the image loads.
+Our browser computes an aspect ratio from the loaded image dimensions, but that's not available before an image loads, which is a problem in real browsers where images are loaded asynchronously and where the image size can [respond to][resp-design] layout parameters.
+Not knowing the aspect ratio can cause the [layout to shift][cls] when the image loads, which can be frustrating for users.
+The [`aspect-ratio` property][aspect-ratio] is one way web pages can address this issue.
 :::

 [resp-design]: https://developer.\mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design